 Once you have that magic figure to start with, the next step is to figure out your goals.
 It’s always good to ground them in terms of assets that you need in your life, such as a house, a car, and of course, your retirement.
 Work backwards to see how much you need to grow your wealth, and the timeframe that you need to achieve this, and this will give you a gauge on how to spread out your investment portfolio.

-This is where you can decide on your risk appetite, taking into consideration your age group and financial responsibilities (e.g. existing loans).
+This is where you can decide on your risk appetite, planning to factor in your age group and financial responsibilities (e.g. existing loans).
 In general, the earlier you start, the more you can afford to have some higher risk investments that have the potential for higher returns.
 Even so, if it causes you undue stress and anxiety, there is no harm in considering safer paths that grow your wealth steadily and securely over time.

 The Rule of 724 is an easy method to calculate how long your investment will take to double, given a fixed annual rate of interest.
 Simply divide 72 by the annual rate of return and you can get an estimate of how many years it will take for your initial investment to double!